ShunSakurai/asana-navigator/README.md

 ### Maybe later:
 - [ ] Create subtasks in bulk
 - [ ] Convert tasks into subtasks in bulk
+- [ ] Add template subtasks in bulk
 - [ ] Remove duplicate links in the task description
 - [ ] Implement donation page